yunkii/udacity-front-end/P07/README.md

 ## Project Purpose:

 This is a project for Udacity's React Fundamentals course.
-The goal of this project is to demonstre the understanding of React including components, props, routers, and the use of existed API.
+The goal of this project is to demonstrate the understanding of React including components, props, routers, and the use of existed API.

 ## How To Run the Project